 Bullying can take many forms, including:

-- Threatening or hazing
+- teasing or name-calling

-- Damaging or stealing belongings
+- damaging or stealing belongings

 What Can You Do As a Parent?

-Talk to a Lawyer
+When Should You Talk to a Lawyer?